XericZephyr/LeetCode/Gossip.md

 * Container With Most Water: This one is very simple.
 Just have problems to understand question.
 * Linked List Cycle II: Very Tricky, see proof
 * Find the Duplicate Number: Could use Linked List Cycle II to solve it, very tricky.
+* Intersection of Two Linked Lists: Think about fundamental operations.

 ## Back Tracking